azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 Monitoring dashboard gets created along with policy setup and it lets you monitor the operations for various DevOps Kit workflows at your org.(e.g. CA issues, anomalous control drifts, evaluation errors, etc.).

 You will be able to see the dashboard at the home page of Azure Portal.
-If not, you can navigate to below path see the dashboard
+If not, you can navigate to the following path to see the dashboard

 Go to Azure Portal --> Select "Browse all dashboards" in dashboard dropdown -->  Select type "Shared Dashboard" --> Select subscription where policy is setup -->Select "DevOps Kit Monitoring Dashboard [OrgName]"